matasx8/VulkanRenderer/README.md

 I'm creating a 3D rendering engine with Vulkan.
 The purpose of this project is to learn about graphics programming.
 This code is a continuation of what I learned from Ben Cook's Vulkan course.

 # What has been implemented by me:
+- Implemented automatic graphics pipeline creation.
+Also added api for the user to add a model during runtime.
+During addition a pipeline is reused or a new one is created.
 - Implemented MSAA <br>
 ![msaa](https://user-images.githubusercontent.com/78436416/120897241-c07a4a80-c62d-11eb-8194-643524a0fc13.PNG)